scipp/scipp/README.md

 cmake -DPYTHON_EXECUTABLE=/usr/bin/python3 -DCMAKE_INSTALL_PREFIX=../install ..
 make -j4 all-tests install
 ```
-Note that the `all` and `install` targets to NOT include the tests.
+Note that the `all` and `install` targets do NOT include the tests.
 Those must be build separately via `all-tests`.

 To use the `scipp` Python module: